deriveitCreator/deriveit/README.md

 ## Updates

-### Dec 13, 2023
+### Dec 14, 2023

+<b>update 3.2:</b> In all pages, a type has been defined for the imported main component, this is to remove the `Type '{ topic: string; }' is not assignable to type 'IntrinsicAttributes'` error.

-<b>update 3.1:</b> Update 3 is focused on submitting feedback.
-Using the "click here" button in the footer, one can submit a form and it will be email to me.
+<b>update 3.1:</b> Using the "click here" button in the footer, one can submit a form and it will be emailed to me.
 Also, all pages now use useEffect scroll to top after page has loaded.

 ### Dec 12, 2023